david-guzman/weblog-jekyll/_posts/2017-08-07-jsr375-servlet-basic-filerealm.md

 ## Source code

-The complete source code of the example used in this post is available on the weblog's [Github repo][guzman-github], in the `servlet-jsr375` folder.
+The complete source code of the example used in this post is available on the weblog's [Github repo][guzman-github], in the `servlet-jsr375/servlet-basic-file` folder.

-The integration tests are run on a local installation of Glassfish 4.1.1 (web profile), and do not use Arquillian or Cargo.
+The integration tests are run against a local installation of Glassfish 4.1.1 (web profile), and do not use Arquillian or Cargo.
 The configuration of Glassfish is done by Maven.